-"The two most efficient methods were both available to Harry when he was faced with the diary."
+"The most efficient method was both available to Harry when he was faced with the diary."

-"Two?" asked Harry.
-"The basilisk tooth and…" his eyes lit up with understanding.
-"The sword of Gryffindor."
+"Most efficient?" asked Harry.
+"The basilisk venom…" his eyes lit up with understanding. "which is now part of the sword of Gryffindor."

 While Harry and Ginny seemed relieved about this, Hermione seemed unhappy.
 "Maybe we should sneak into Knockturn Alley to find books to study," she suggested early in the summer.